SergeyMi37/Globals-ePy-vs-ISOS/README.md

 As 2 jobs run in parallel the probability of just using sequential blocks is reduced.
 During the development of this demo, I detected that the JOB command has problems
 with ClassMethods in Embedded Python.
+**WARNING:**
+Due to the poor dimensioned Community License the start of the background jobs
+may fail if you have other connections active at the same time.

 During my series of test, I found that ePy writes ~53% of the pure ISOS code
 See also examples below.